Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 35 projects that could impact this area.
+AreaSearch has identified 35 projects likely to impact the area.
 Notable ones are Hall Street Development, Central Element Lamrock Avenue, Pearl Bondi Beach, and AVRA Bondi Beach.
-The following details the most relevant projects.
+The following details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.